UNSW-CEEM/NEMOSIS/README.md

 price_data = data_fetch_methods.dynamic_data_compiler(start_time, end_time, table, raw_data_cache)
 ```

-Using the dynamic_data_compiler's default settings this will download CSV data from AEMO's nemweb portal and save it to
+Using the dynamic_data_compiler's default settings will download CSV data from AEMO's nemweb portal and save it to
 the raw_data_cache directory, a feather file version of each CSV will also be create, feather files are faster to read
 from disk, this means subsequent dynamic_data_compiler calls that require the cached data will be faster.